-- In 2015, students in Illinois eligible for free/reduced-price lunch had an average reading scale score of 256.
-This was lower than that of students in Illinois not eligible for this program (279). - In 2015, students in Illinois who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 23 points.
-In 2003, the average score for students in Illinois who were eligible for free/reduced-price school lunch was lower than the score of those not eligible by 27 points. - Students in Illinois eligible for free/reduced-price lunch had an average scale score (256) in 2015 that was higher than that of students in the nation who were eligible (253). - In Illinois, students eligible for free/reduced-price lunch had an average reading scale score in 2015 that was higher than that of eligible students in 2003, 2005, 2007, 2009, and 2013, but not significantly different from that of eligible students in 2011.
+- In 2017, students in Illinois eligible for free/reduced-price lunch had an average reading scale score of 255.
+This was lower than that of students in Illinois not eligible for this program (277). - In 2017, students in Illinois who were eligible for free/reduced-price school lunch had an average score that was lower than that of students who were not eligible by 22 points.
+This performance gap was narrower than that of 2003 (27 points). - Students in Illinois eligible for free/reduced-price lunch had an average scale score (255) in 2017 that was not significantly different from that of students in the nation who were eligible (253). - In Illinois, students eligible for free/reduced-price lunch had an average reading scale score in 2017 that was higher than that of eligible students in 2003, 2005, 2007, and 2009, but not significantly different from that of eligible students in 2011, 2013, and 2015.